 Ryan is a Vice President in the Regulatory Audits & Inquiries group at Goldman Sachs & Co.
 He formerly practiced law for seven years in the New York office of Orrick, Herrington & Sutcliffe LLP.
 Before joining Orrick, Herrington & Sutcliffe LLP, Ryan worked with several international governmental organizations devoted to international lawmaking, governance and enforcement, including the United Nations Liaison Office of CARE International in New York, the Center for the Study of Developing Societies (CSDS) in New Delhi, and the Organization for Security and Cooperation in Europe (OSCE) in Vienna.
 Ryan received a B.A. with highest honors in Political Science and Film at Vassar College in 1997; an M.A. in International Affairs at Columbia University School of International and Public Affairs in 2001; and a J.D. at Stanford Law School in 2002, where he served on the Executive Board of the Stanford Journal of International Law.

 Matt has a longstanding interest in African development, stemming from his six years living in Nigeria and his personal experience working with African women.
 Matt began his professional career as a practicing attorney at Akin Gump LLP in Washington, DC where he advised on infrastructure projects in developing countries such as Bolivia, Morocco and Congo.
-In August 2011, Matt joined Google's People Operations function where he now manages teams responsible for university outreach programs and non-technical recruitment across Europe, the Middle East, Africa, and Asia.
+In August 2011, Matt joined Google's People Operations function where he has managed university outreach programs across Europe, Middle East, Africa and Asia.
+He currently leads Google's programs to develop and educate students from backgrounds underrepresented in the technology industry.
 Matt's honors include Fellow of the Wittenberg Center for Global Ethics (2007), StartingBloc Institute for Social Innovation Fellow (2007), 85 Broads' "Guy Who Rocks" (2011), and Devex 40 under 40 International Development Leaders in London (2011).
 Matt graduated magna cum laude from American University's Washington College of Law in 2003 and earned a bachelor's degree in economics and history from Washington University in St. Louis in 2000.

 Joe comes to Indego Africa after over 30 years at American Express where he held leadership positions in finance, business transformation and reengineering, and revenue development.
 Most recently, he was Vice President, Strategic Transformation for American Express Global Business Travel, one of the largest corporate travel management companies worldwide.
 Prior to that, Joe was CFO of Global Business Travel.
 He has held cross product line CFO positions in Asia, Europe, and Latin America.
 During his career with American Express, he has lived in Bangkok, Rome, London, Frankfurt and Miami, as well as his base in New York.
 Joe holds an MBA in finance and accounting from the Owen Graduate School of Management at Vanderbilt University, and a BS in Economics from the Georgia Institute of Technology.
 Joe is an active member of the alumni board of the Owen School at Vanderbilt.
 He resides in Brooklyn.

-As one of Indego Africa’s original architects, Ben has helped drive the organization forward as Chief Volunteer & Outside Counsel (2007-2008), COO & General Counsel (2008-2011), CEO (2011-2012), and Vice Chairman (2012-present).
-Ben is currently Director of Strategy & General Counsel at MicroCredit Enterprises, a social investment firm that harnesses the power of private capital to support companies tackling poverty in the developing world.
-Previously, Ben served as Director of Start Up and Small Business Development at American Express.
-Prior to Indego Africa, Ben was a corporate defense attorney at Orrick, Herrington & Sutcliffe LLP (Orrick).
-Ben received a B.A. in English Literature from Washington University in St. Louis in 2000, a J.D. from New York University School of Law in 2004, and in 2010 completed the Stanford Graduate School of Business Executive Program in Social Entrepreneurship.
-Ben is a Term Member at the Council on Foreign Relations.
-His honors include Diplomatic Courier's Top 99 Under 33 Foreign Policy Leaders (2011), The Global Leaders' Future Global Leaders Award (2011), 85 Broads "Guy Who Rocks" (2011), Empire State Counsel (2007-2011), and the Fair Trade Federation Photography Award (2009).
+As one of Indego Africa’s original architects, Ben has helped drive the organization forward as Outside Counsel (2007-2008), COO & General Counsel (2008-2011), CEO (2011-2012), and Vice Chairman (2012-August 2017).
+Ben is currently a corporate attorney at Mintz Levin in Boston, where he counsels clients across a range of industries in a variety of transactions and corporate matters, with a focus on early-stage and emerging companies.
+Prior to joining Mintz Levin, Ben served as Managing Director & General Counsel of MCE Social Capital, an investment firm that finances businesses concentrating on clean energy, sustainable agriculture, and financial inclusion in more than 35 countries across four continents.
+Prior to MCE, Ben served as Director of Small Business and Start-Up Development at American Express, where he led a team creating initiatives to fuel high-growth entrepreneurship in the U.S. Ben started his career as a litigation attorney at Orrick, Herrington & Sutcliffe LLP in NYC, where he represented corporations and individuals in major business disputes and government investigations.
+Ben received a B.A. in English Literature from Washington University in St. Louis in 2000, a J.D. from NYU School of Law in 2004, and in 2010 completed the Stanford Graduate School of Business Executive Program in Social Entrepreneurship.
+Ben is a regular public speaker on law, entrepreneurship, and innovation, and a Term Member at the Council on Foreign Relations.

 Leveraging a 24-year career with Merrill Lynch, Karen joined Indego Africa in March 2012 as Chief Financial Officer, assumed the Chief Operating Officer role in June 2012 and was promoted to CEO on January 1, 2014.
 Karen was drawn to Indego Africa for both its mission, which intersects with her passion for education and helping women achieve financial independence, and for Indego Africa’s entrepreneurial culture.
 Karen was Managing Director of the US Business Selection and Conflicts group within Investment Banking at Merrill Lynch.
 Previous roles at Merrill included debt markets finance, investment banking business management and corporate budgeting.
 Karen received an MBA from the Darden School at the University of Virginia and her B.A. from the University of Michigan.